 The department head assigns a faculty mentor or a mentoring committee for each tenure-track faculty member.
 The mentor should be a senior member of the same department or another unit, who can serve as a model and as a source of information for the tenure-track faculty member.
 Department heads should not serve as mentors for faculty within their own departments.
-The mentor may participate in the annual retention review in a manner to be determined in collegiate and/or departmental bylaws.
+The mentor or mentoring committee may participate in the annual retention review in a manner to be determined in collegiate and/or departmental bylaws (see the Best Practices for Faculty-to-Faculty Mentoring annexed to this manual).